People have daily or near daily headaches, sometimes with nausea, blurred or double vision, and noises within the head (tinnitus).

 The increased pressure does not result from other identifiable disorders, such as tumors, infections, blood clots, or blockages that prevent the fluid that surrounds the brain (cerebrospinal fluid) from draining as it normally does.

 In most people, the development of idiopathic intracranial hypertension cannot be traced to any particular event.
-In children, this disorder sometimes develops after corticosteroids are stopped or after children have taken large amounts of vitamin A or the antibiotic tetracycline.
+In children, this disorder sometimes develops after corticosteroids are stopped or after growth hormone is used.
+Sometimes the disorder develops after people take tetracycline antibiotics or large amounts of vitamin A.

 Idiopathic intracranial hypertension usually begins with a daily or almost daily headache, which affects both sides of the head.
 At first, the headache may be mild, but it varies in intensity and may become severe.
 The headache may be accompanied by nausea, double or blurred vision, and noises within the head that occur with each beat of the pulse (called pulsatile tinnitus).
 A few people do not have any symptoms.